The hypoechoic lesion – Solid breast nodule

 - Your facebook picture has a lesion on your forehead.
 You say, it’s a shadow of a frisbee that hit me 1 second later.

-On the topic of a nodule, if it is solid, Ultrasound helps, to look at it’s characteristics.
-A lack of circumscribed margins, heterogeneous echo patterns, and an increased anteroposterior dimension can indicate a higher probability of malignancy in solid breast nodules.
+On the topic of a nodule, if it is solid an ultrasound helps to look at it’s characteristics.
+A lack of circumscribed margins, heterogeneous echo patterns, and an increased anterioposterior dimension can indicate a higher probability of malignancy in solid breast nodules.

 The echo texture and echogenicity, and the effects on distal echoes.